Lost-Crow23/Monitoring_and_Alert_Managment/README.md

 - SSH our instance onto our git bash terminal by following the `connect` method
 - Create a python file by making `nano folder` e.g `sudo nano cpu_load.py` to test out the CPU utilisation and if the desired thresold is reached thus sending us an email due to the alarm.
 - Within the python file, a `while loop` must be in effect to disrupt the CPU and go above the thresold.
+And excute file `python cpu_load.py`.

       import time
       import random